 As defined by the Emergency Management Plan, controlled access is:

 A suspension of normal operations due to adverse conditions caused by inclement weather or other emergency situations.
-During a controlled access event, affected UTHealth buildings will have limited admittance (essential personnel only - see definition below) and will require check-in with UT Police upon entrance.
-Security of the UTHealth facilities will be under the direction of UT Police.
-The UTHealth Executive Team retains the authority to suspend operations and move to a controlled access status.
+During a controlled access event, affected UTHealth Houston buildings will have limited admittance (essential personnel only - see definition below) and will require check-in with UT Police upon entrance.
+Security of the UTHealth Houston facilities will be under the direction of UT Police.
+The UTHealth Houston Executive Team retains the authority to suspend operations and move to a controlled access status.

-If it is determined that UTHealth should move to controlled access, a UTHealthALERT text message and a campus wide email will be distributed.
+If it is determined that UTHealth Houston should move to controlled access, a UTHealth Houston ALERT text message and a campus-wide email will be distributed.
 Information also will be posted on:

-UTHealth emergency page,
+UTHealth Houston emergency page,

-UTHealth’s main social media channels: UTHealth Facebook, UTHealth Twitter, UTHealth Emergency Twitter, and Inside UTHealth, the UTHealth intranet homepage.
+UTHealth’s main social media channels: UTHealth Houston Facebook, UTHealth Houston X and Inside UTHealth, the UTHealth Houston intranet homepage.

 If you do not have access to the internet, the university’s status will also be updated on our answering services.
 To reach these updates, find your employee and/or student grouping below and call the associated number.